 3) Education – Every house requires maintenance to best meet your needs, but an off grid system can fail if you are not prepared to do the upkeep.
 For mainstream utilities, the city will always be there to meet your water, heating and sewage needs.
 In an off-grid situation, you are the owner, manager and troubleshooter for your own utilities, so its your responsibility to prevent and/or catch something failing, or else you may not have a house!
 While it is empowering to take charge of managing your home, education and training is key to avoiding extra stress, unexpected bills, or mistakes.

 There are many different motivations to drive the decision to live partially or fully off the grid, and it is up to each of us to decide if we value the benefits enough to make the plunge.
 While the realities of off grid living can seem daunting, it is possible for anyone who is interested to make it work.
 Those who properly invest, who understand the work involved, and who are willing take the time to learn their systems are the ones who fall in love with their off-grid home.

-If you enjoyed this we will have more detailed blog posts coming up on utility systems.
+If you enjoyed this I will have more detailed blog posts coming up on utility systems.
 Be sure to subscribe to the newsletter to keep following along, or you can join us for the 2.5 day crash course on how to design and build your own tiny house.

 (Kenton is a passionate educator for sustainable living who lives in an off-grid tiny house in northern Alberta.
 Kenton runs a wide array of workshops on tiny homes, sustainable living, and edible landscaping.)